mheob/ef-calc/README.md

 # EF Calculator

-This is just a sample of a simple calculator as training of React
+Just a simple calculator design for easyfeedback.